tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

 For example this will return FALSE because Lua nil and box.NULL are the same as SQL NULL: |br|
 ``box.execute([[SELECT lua('return box.NULL') IS NOT NULL;]])``

-Warning: the SQL statement must not invoke a Lua function, or execute a Lua chunk, that accesses a space that underlies any SQL table that the SQL statement accesses.
+Warning: the SQL statement should not invoke a Lua function, or execute a Lua chunk, that accesses a space that underlies any SQL table that the SQL statement accesses.
 For example, if function ``f()`` contains a request ``"box.space.TEST:insert{0}"``, then the SQL statement ``"SELECT f() FROM test;"`` will try to access the same space in two ways.
-The results of such conflict may include a hang or an infinite loop.
+For Tarantool version 2.6 or earlier the results of such conflict may include a hang or an infinite loop.
+For Tarantool verrsion 2.7 or later the results may be correct but are not guaranteed.

 .. _sql_example_sessions: